Grocery Business Transition Mentorship Program

 What support is available?

-Each grocer and/or community member who participates will receive a $500 stipend to ensure they are able to dedicate adequate time to this program.
+Each grocer and/or community member who participates will receive a $500 stipend for actively participating in this program.

 Please contact us at firstname.lastname@example.org.